thinking-with-computers/ludus-spec/README.md

 ##### Hashmaps
 Hashmaps are unordered key-value pairs: they store values associated with particular keys.
 Keys must be Ludus keywords; values can be any type.
 They are written between curly braces, introduced by a hash: `#{:foo 23, :bar 23}`.
 They have substantially similar semantics to Clojure's persistent maps.

-Newlines separate tiems, as with other collections, but both the keyword and the value must appear on the same line (or else you will get an error):
+Newlines separate items, as with other collections, but both the keyword and the value must appear on the same line (or else you will get an error):

 ```
 #{